smirnovdenys88/system-design-poc/README.md

 - **Authorization**
   The Game Provider validates the JWT and checks the payload to ensure the player is authorized to access the specific game requested.

-- **Access Denial**
+- **Access Denied**
-  The system automatically denies access for non-authenticated calls, invalid tokens, or unauthorized games.
+  The system automatically denied access for non-authenticated calls, invalid tokens, or unauthorized games.

 - **Dynamic Content**
   The Game Provider can dynamically add new games to the Gaming Platform's catalog via a dedicated API endpoint.